-Because barristers must accept a case, it enables them to be ale to distance themselves from the views and conduct (or should that be alleged conduct?) of their clients, and enables them to avoid any social stigma that might be incurred as a result of them defending a particularly unpopular client.
+Because barristers must accept a case, it enables them to be ale to distance themselves from the views and conduct of their clients, and enables them to avoid any social stigma that might be incurred as a result of them defending a particularly unpopular client.

 Since the media is well aware of the rule, for example, it rarely happens that a defending barrister is pilloried in the press for defending what public opinion might perceive as the indefensible.